graphery/grapper-doc/src/reference/svg-api/management.md

 ## *element*.content(source)

 If you need to put the SVG element content from a text, you can use the method `.content(source)`.
-This method returns the current Graphane wrapper and puts the text as inner the source.
+This method returns the current Grapper wrapper and puts the text as inner the source.

 ```js